wingedonezero/Media-Manager/src/main/java/org/tinymediamanager/ui/components/toast/README.md

     // Show toast using TmmToastManager - it automatically finds the parent window TmmToastManager.showSuccessToast(this, "Settings saved successfully");

+    // Show toast with a bold title above the message TmmToastManager.showSuccessToast(this, "Operation complete", "Settings saved successfully");
   }

   private void onError() {
-    TmmToastManager.showErrorToast(this, "Failed to validate input");
+    TmmToastManager.showErrorToast(this, "Validation failed", "Failed to validate input");
   }

   private void onWarning() {
-    TmmToastManager.showWarningToast(this, "Some values were adjusted");
+    TmmToastManager.showWarningToast(this, "Be careful", "Some values were adjusted");
   }

   private void onInfo() {